nohn/watermeter/README.md

 #### Configuration

 Once you have found your way to take images of your water meter, you can access the configuration tool http://ip:3000/configure.php.
 The interface should be self explanatory.
+Source Image can be either in local filesystem or any HTTP(S) resource.

 ![Configuration GUI Screenshot](doc/configure.png)